handeyeco/ColorSort/README.md

 # ColorSort

 ColorSort is a wrapper around the excellent [TinyColor](https://github.com/bgrins/TinyColor) package that allows you to parse arbitrary text for colors and then sort the colors based on several criteria.
+ColorSort includes TinyColor and the `ColorSort.entries` array is an array of TinyColor objects that have the full functionality of TinyColor!

 ## Installation